Eppo-exp/js-sdk-common/README.md

 You can generate a bootstrap configuration string from either the command line or programmatically via the ConfigurationWireHelper class.

+The tool allows you to specify the target SDK this configuration will be used on.
+It is important to correctly specify the intended SDK, as this determines whether the configuration is obfuscated (for client SDKs) or not (for server SDKs).

 #### Command Line Usage

 **Install as a project dependency:**